 The Hokies should be a very interesting team to watch in the 2016 Orlando Classic, and would potentially be a contender for the final depending on who is in the field.
 Buzz Williams has done a tremendous job building the program, and this should be a great launching pad for a season in which the Hokies will likely have NCAA Tournament aspirations if not aspirations to finish in the top 25 in the polls depending on the 2015-2016 season.

 If you ever wanted to go to Disney World for Thanksgiving, 2016 may be your chance to not only visit the Magic Kingdom and eat some turkey legs, but also watch some Hokie basketball all in the same trip.

-10/30 Update: Reports have now emerged with the eight-team field for the 2016 Orlando Classic.
+.
 These reports do not include the Hokies, and we now believe that we made a mistake.
 We apologize for the mistake in our information.